soy-capitan/GothsDayOut/README.md

 ## Support and contact details

-_This is for entertainment purposes only, Please don't contact me about this unless you are the code reviewer, and definitly if you don't have a sense of humor_
+_This is for entertainment purposes only, Please don't contact me about this unless you are the code reviewer, and definitly not if you don't have a sense of humor_

 ### License